Self-Publishing from the Very, Very Beginning

 Sometimes you might want to convert a paperback Word manuscript to be a Kindle Word document.
 By easily removing all section breaks, the headers and footers are removed.
 Then a few style formatting options may be changed.
 Page breaks will need to be added after separate pages such as the copyright and dedication, and at the end of each chapter.
 Save and upload to Kindle.

-The KDP Amazon Tools and Resources page has several Kindle creator software options which may be downloaded to your computer.
+The KDP Amazon Tools and Resources page has several Kindle creator software options that may be downloaded to your computer.
 This video shows the Kid's Book Creator as well as the Kindle Textbook Creator (Beta) software in use.
 The Kid's Book Creator offers the ability to add pop up text, but no other interactives.
-The Textbook Creator offers pop ups for movies, sounds, and pictures.
+The Textbook Creator offers pop-ups for movies, sounds, and pictures.

 Create your own paperback manuscript using the directions and lesson resource template.
 Add front matter, chapters, use styles to format text, add headers/footers, and page numbers.
 The generic document adheres to the newer KDP Amazon suggestions now that Create Space closed and books are being moved to KDP Amazon.
 Instructions are included on the page such as that the page must be right facing or have no page number.
 The PDF is for people who want to read the instructions as they type their own document.

 The Table of Contents (TOC) for a paperback is different from the eBook format.
-Align page numbers, add a tab leader style, and update the TOC.
+Learn to align page numbers, add a tab leader style, and update the TOC.
 Some troubleshooting tips are included in this video.

 In this video, I upload a real PDF paperback manuscript to KDP Amazon.
 The demonstration shows where to get the free ISBN if wanted, information required for publication, and the book previewer interactive.
 It also shows where to buy proofs at the author price in KDP (although a proof may be requested in KDP, the actual purchase is now on Amazon.com).